j-abu/OUEdgeAuto/README/chadwick.md

 Use Carloop library objects (carloop) and functions (.gps() and .can()) to retrieve CAN and GPS information.
 (https://docs.particle.io/reference/device-os/firmware/photon/)
 Print information to serial port or publish it to the particle console to confirm reception.

+## License

+There is none.
+If for some unlikely reason you want to use anything here, you can do so without my permission.
+I grant thee the privilege.